bgamari/ghc-wiki-import/commentary/pipeline.md

 - If `-split-objs` is in force, run the **splitter** on `Foo.s`.
 This splits `Foo.s` into lots of small files.
 The idea is that the static linker will thereby avoid linking dead code.

 - Run the assembler on `Foo.s` or, if `-split-objs` in in force, on each individual assembly file.

+# The compiler pipeline

+The **compiler itself**, independent of the external tools, is also structured as a pipeline.
+For details (and a diagram), see [Commentary/Compiler/HscMain](commentary/compiler/hsc-main)